chrisly42/mc68000-asm-plugin/README.md

 - Bugfix: Interpretation of register lists was wrong in BNF.
 - New: Added Documentation Provider for symbol definitions (shows assigned declaration).
 - New: Added Documentation Provider for mnemonics (simple version, generated out of ISA information).
+- Bugfix: Macro definitions with colons and without space supported (as found in P61a source).

 ### V0.3 (28-Jul-21)